Case Study - Business Consultant Website

 Address Needs within Boundaries.

-Success was finding out what your client really needed and being able to address that within the budget for a project of this scope.
+Success is finding out what your client really needs and being able to address that within the budget for a project of this scope.